Enhancing Multi-Criteria Decision-Making: A Novel Approach to Generalized Decision Rules Using Mahalanobis Distance

 1. Introduction

-.
+Multi-Criteria Decision-Making (MCDM) is considered as a field in operations research, management science, and multiagent systems, addressing problems where decisions must be made in the presence of trade-offs between two or more conflicting criteria.
+In various fields such as engineering, finance, healthcare, and environmental planning, MCDM facilitates the evaluation and comparison of different options based on a set of criteria rather than a single criterion , , .
 For example, in autonomous vehicles navigation system is modelled as a multiagent system, MCDM is used to balance trade-offs between minimizing travel time, reducing energy consumption, and maximizing passenger safety.
 All of them are influenced by different environmental and traffic conditions.
 One of the critical challenges in MCDM is to accurately synthesize and prioritize diverse sets of criteria to make a decision that aligns with strategic objectives and operational frameworks.

 The Generalized Decision Rules (GDR) algorithm is a robust tool within MCDM techniques, particularly valuable in complex decision support systems.
 GDR applies a set of rules that systematically evaluate each option against all criteria.
-These rules typically involve aggregating individual criteria scores through various metrics, such as calculating sums, maximums, and distances to the ideal point, which are used to rank or select the best alternatives
+These rules typically involve aggregating individual criteria scores through various metrics, such as calculating sums, maximums, and distances to the ideal point, which are used to rank or select the best alternatives .
+Although, the GDR is effective in many scenarios, it often fails to account for the correlation and relative scaling among criteria.
+That can lead to suboptimal decision-making when cope with criteria that are interdependent or varying units and scales.

 Recognizing the limitations inherent in the traditional GDR algorithm, there is a need to enhance its methodology to incorporate more sophisticated measures that respect the statistical properties of the criteria space.
 To address these challenges, an integration of the Mahalanobis distance concept into GDR represents a significant advancement in this direction.
-The Mahalanobis distance, unlike simpler distance measures, considers the covariance among the criteria, so providing a more accurate reflection of the true distances within the criteria space, factoring in correlations and variances that are critical in many decision-making contexts
+The Mahalanobis distance, unlike simpler distance measures, considers the covariance among the criteria, so providing a more accurate reflection of the true distances within the criteria space, factoring in correlations and variances that are critical in many decision-making contexts .
+By considering the Mahalanobis distance concept, the modified GDR algorithm not only respects the multidimensional nature of the decision space but also adjusts for any disproportionate influence of widely varying scales among the criteria.

 This paper introduces a novel adaptation of the GDR algorithm that leverages the Mahalanobis distance to improve decision-making accuracy and reliability.
 That addresses the limitations of traditional GDR by enhancing its capability to process complex, multidimensional space in a way that is both scale-invariant and sensitive to the inherent correlations among decision criteria.
 This modified approach promises to refine decision support systems by offering a method that is not only theoretically sound, but also practically more effective in dealing with multi-criteria decision problems.